 Drake University is seeking interested partner agencies for our 2018-2019 Engaged Citizen Corps service year program.
 Priority will be given to agencies working within the Drake Neighborhood, but all Greater Des Moines nonprofits, municipalities, schools, and government agencies are encouraged to apply!

 Ready to apply?
-Complete the Engaged Citizen Corps Partner Agency Application; applications will be accepted on a rolling basis and sites selected until all slots are filled.
-The deadline to apply is May 1.
-An ECC Agency MOA 2017 will need to be signed by all parties and payment received by June 15, 2017 unless other arrangements have been made.
+Complete the ECC Agency Application 2018; applications will be accepted on a rolling basis and sites selected until all slots are filled.
+Priority deadline is March 1.
+An ECC MOA 2018 will need to be signed by all parties and payment received by June 15, 2017 unless other arrangements have been made.